-Okay, ladies, listen up!
-While gender equality is the end game, when it comes to heart health and the development of disease, women and men are not created equal.
-New research in the Journal of the American Medical Association (JAMA) Cardiology on gender differences in the development of hypertension (high blood pressure) adds to the mountain of literature building over the last twenty years that shows that there are differences in how men and women develop heart disease.
+Ladies, this one is for you.
+Unfortunately, when it comes to heart health and disease development, women and men are not created equal.
+New research in the Journal of the American Medical Association (JAMA) Cardiology on gender differences in blood pressure patterns adds to the mountain of literature building over the last twenty years that shows the differences in how men and women develop heart disease.

 Heart health and high blood pressure

-According to ACC’s analysis, women find themselves at risk for rising blood pressure due to hormone levels and other body changes from such conditions as polycystic ovarian syndrome and infertility, to pregnancy and gestational diabetes (diabetes developed during pregnancy).
-In later years, the decline of estrogen levels from menopause increases the risk for hypertension.
+According to ACC’s analysis, women find themselves at risk for rising blood pressure due to hormone levels and other body changes from such conditions as polycystic ovarian syndrome, infertility, pregnancy, and gestational diabetes (diabetes developed during pregnancy).
+In later years, the decline of estrogen levels from menopause may increase the risk for hypertension.

-5 ways to manage blood pressure and promote heart health:
+5 ways to support healthy blood pressure levels and promote heart health:

-2. Find your favorite way to move and do it every day
+2. Find your favorite way to move your body and do it every day.

-Just like higher octane, or premium gas, can make your car run more effectively, your body needs a steady intake of fruits, vegetables, whole grains, fish, lean meats, nuts and beans.
-Foods that are high in unhealthy fats, or high in salt or added sugars should be limited.
-Eating patterns such as the Mediterranean or Dietary Approaches to Stop Hypertension (DASH) diets, ranked #1 and #2 respectively by US News and World Report for overall health, have been proven to have positive impacts.
+Just like premium gas can make your car run more efficiently, your body needs a steady intake of fruits, vegetables, whole grains, and lean proteins, like fish, lean meats, nuts, and beans, to function properly.
+Try to limit foods that are high in saturated fats, salt, or added sugars.
+Eating patterns such as the Mediterranean or Dietary Approaches to Stop Hypertension (DASH) diets, consistently ranked #1 and #2 respectively by US News and World Report for overall health, have been proven to have positive impacts on heart health.

 Whether you choose to follow a specific diet pattern or not, make sure that most of your meals and snacks are made up of heart-healthy foods.

-While a direct relationship between smoking and high blood pressure has not been shown, women who smoke are at increased risk of developing heart disease, type 2 diabetes, and some cancers.
-Women who already have hypertension and who smoke are at even greater risk.
+Smoking is a known risk factor for several heart conditions.
+Although the particular connection between smoking and high blood pressure is still unclear, women who smoke are at increased risk of developing heart disease and other chronic conditions.
+Women who already have high blood pressure and smoke are at even greater risk.
 Yet, the stress of quitting (and the often-accompanied weight gain) can negatively impact blood pressure.
 Visit Smokefree.gov to find resources, how to quit guides, text message support, apps, and more.

 Find activities that promote relaxation.
 These can include yoga, massage, meditation, or engaging in fitness and recreation activities.
-Make sure you find 10 minutes a day to sit still and do nothing and schedule yourself an hour of “me” time at least once or twice a week.
+Try to schedule a little bit of “me time” a few times per week.